ttytm/wthrr-the-weathercrab/INSTALL.md

 cargo build --release
 ```

-When the build has finished, you will find the `wthrr` binary inside the `./target/release` directory.
+The resulting `wthrr` binary will be placed in the `./target/release` directory.